course-details-portlet

 • Be able to identify the most important elements of a business model.

-• Be able to use relevant theory to create a business model.
+• Be able to use various design techniques to create new and innovative business models.

 General competence